hunt-genes/SMED8020/Day4/README.md

 # DAY 4 - Practical Exercise – Polygenic Risk Scores

-Please fill the following form during the exercise today:
+Please fill in the following form during the exercise today:
    [https://nettskjema.no/a/344367](https://nettskjema.no/a/344367)
 Thank you!